exercism/website-copy/tracks/javascript/exercises/all-your-base/mentoring.md

 }
 ```

-There are various way to approach this exercise.
+There are various ways to approach this exercise.
 In general, it should consist
 of the following elements:

 - validating the input